5-100 Code of Conduct

 2. No person shall be singled out or treated differently as a consequence of his/her race, ethnicity, national origin, gender, sexual orientation or religion.

-In an effort to prevent perceptions of biased law enforcement, officers shall utilize the following practices when conducting pedestrian and vehicle stops:
+Officers shall utilize the following practices when conducting pedestrian and vehicle stops:

 - Be courteous, respectful, polite and professional.